June book clubs — with our new prices!

 We read and discuss a new book of poetry every month, lead by L.A. poet Arminé Iknadossian.
-(Hey Shakespeare: This is not a workshop, nor is it an open mic, but when your work hits the shelves, this is the club that’ll dive into it.)

 On June 18, we’re gonna look at The Terrible: A Storyteller’s Memoir from Yrsa Daley-Ward.
 This one is a personal epic, in prose and verse, via Jamaica, Nigeria, and the UK.
 Tix are HERE

 LA LIT FIC